 Staying in a hostel is certainly an economical way to travel, but its about far more than the money.
-On any given night, you’ll find fellow travellers from around the world sharing a meal, playing a game of cards, or swapping stories about life on the road.
+On any given night, you’ll find fellow travelers from around the world sharing a meal, playing a game of cards, or swapping stories about life on the road.
 It’s the camaraderie that makes hostels such an attractive option, and you can find them in every corner of the globe.

 But that doesn’t mean they’re all great.
 Some are pretty basic, and others downright disgusting.
 You want to find one that’s not only cheap but maintains an acceptable level of hygiene, personal space, and common gathering areas.
 If your adventure includes staying in hostels, here’s what you’re going to want to look for: